 Woodhall Country Park will measure its impact on the environment and set targets for ongoing improvement.

 The Company will comply with all relevant environmental legislation.

 The Company will implement a training program for its staff to raise awareness of environmental issues and enlist their support in improving the Company’s performance.

 Woodhall Country Park will encourage the adoption of similar principles by its suppliers.

-The key points of achieving this strategy to and the commitment we are making are:
+The key points to achieving this strategy and the commitment we are making are: